openharmony/docs/en/application-dev/reference/apis/js-apis-secureElement.md

  getSession(): Session

-Obtains the session that opens this channel.
+Obtains the session used to open this channel.

 **System capability**: SystemCapability.Communication.SecureElement